toseefkhilji/TKCollectionExample/README.md

 TKCollectionExample
 ===================

-TKCollectionExample is a example of PSCollectionView , It's a Pinterest style scroll view designed to be used similar to a UITableView.
+TKCollectionExample is a dynamic CollectionView , It's a Pinterest style scroll view designed to be used similar to a UITableView.

 ![logo](http://i.imgur.com/3sqnJkc.png)